Didactic Training

 Required Rotations

-The required rotations are unique to the CT, which some overlap with required rotations for the general internship.
+The required rotations are unique to the CT, with some overlap with the required rotations for the general internship.

 Outpatient Psychotherapy Rotation:

-Interns on the CT would primarily be providing specialized, evidence-based treatments in the CAMC Behavioral Medicine Department.
-These would include Parent Child Interaction Therapy, Trauma Focused Cognitive Behavioral Therapy, Family Based Treatment, Dialectical Behavioral Therapy for Adolescents and working on interprofessional teams (e.g., eating disorders, DBT).
-CT interns will be in the Behavioral Medicine Department for three to four days per week.
-Interns will work with a caseload that includes diversity in age, presenting concern, and treatment modality, with some latitude given interns interests and training goals.
-Supervisors, Dr. Luzier and Dr. Weisenmuller, will work with CT interns to ensure training goals are met within the parameters of the treatments we provide in the Department.
+Interns on the CT primarily provide specialized, evidence-based treatments in the CAMC Behavioral Medicine Department.
+These include Parent Child Interaction Therapy, Trauma Focused Cognitive Behavioral Therapy, Family Based Treatment, Dialectical Behavioral Therapy for Adolescents and working on interprofessional teams (e.g., eating disorders, DBT).
+CT interns are in the Behavioral Medicine Department for three to four days per week.
+Interns work with a caseload that includes diversity in age, presenting concern, and treatment modality, with some latitude given interns' interests and training goals.
+Supervisors Dr. Luzier and Dr. Weisenmuller work with CT interns to ensure training goals are met within the parameters of the treatments we provide in the Department.

 Child and Adolescent Psychological Assessment:

-Interns on the CT will complete 10 child or adolescent integrated reports during the training year.
-These assessments will be supervised by Dr. Brown, Dr. Keener and Dr. Weisenmuller.
-An integrated report is operationalized similarly to the APPIC requirements; reports will assess two or more different domains (e.g., cognitive and personality) in the same assessment.
+Interns on the CT complete at least 10 child or adolescent integrated reports during the training year.
+These assessments are supervised by Dr. Brown, Dr. Keener and Dr. Weisenmuller.
+An integrated report is operationalized similarly to the APPIC requirements; reports assess two or more different domains (e.g., cognitive and personality) in the same assessment.

-A variety of assessment types, ages and presenting concerns will be available to the CT interns.
-Interns may have opportunities to work with Dr. Keener providing psychological diagnostic clarification evaluations for 18-23 year-olds if available.
-Dr. Brown most often received referrals for younger children (ages 3 to 5 for assessment of autism spectrum and ages 6 to 14 for learning, cognitive and executive function concerns.
+A variety of assessment types, ages and presenting concerns are available to the CT interns.
+Dr. Brown most often received referrals for younger children ages 3 to 5 for assessment of autism spectrum and ages 6 to 14 for learning, cognitive and executive function concerns.
 Dr. Brown also administers the ADOS, among other specialty tools (e.g., WISC, WIAT, WPSSI, DKEFS, Children's Memory Scale, BASC, Child Development Inventory, Adaptive Assessment System).
-Finally, CT interns will also have access to conduct forensic assessment of children in concert with Dr. Weisenmuller.
+Interns may have opportunities to work with Drs.
+Keener and Weisenmuller providing psychological diagnostic clarification evaluations for 18 - 23 year-olds.
+Finally, CT interns may wish to participate in forensic assessment of children with Dr. Weisenmuller.
+Neuropsychological assessment experience is not available for the Child Clinical Psychology specialty track.

 Psychological Consultation Rotation: